povik/yosys-slang/README.md

 Use a custom `-jN` switch to build with `N` concurrent processes instead of matching the number of cores.

 The built plugin is placed at `build/slang.so`.
-Copy this file into the Yosys plugin directory, or use a full path to this file (instead of the `slang` shorthand) when loading the plugin.
+Copy this file into the Yosys plugin directory, which can be achieved through `make install`, or use a full path to this file (instead of the `slang` shorthand) when loading the plugin.

 ## Usage